bevacqua/contra/README.md

 ## `λ.emitter(thing={}, options={})`

 Augments `thing` with the event emitter methods listed below.
 If `thing` isn't provided, an event emitter is created for you.
+Emitter methods return the `thing` for chaining.

 - `thing` Optional.
 Writable JavaScript object
 - `emit(type, ...arguments)` Emits an event of type `type`, passing arguments